"Help me get organized!"

 Every Tuesday, Words of Inspiration will also be posted on my Facebook page.

-During the first two weeks of December I will be hosting a
+During the first two weeks of December I hosted a

 5 Minute Challenge.